zengbing15/lumos_doc/docs/preparation/createaccount.md

 ### Step 4.
 Get the private key for the account of Alice.

-The extended private key is exported to the `$(pwd)/alice` file.
+The extended private key (a private key and a chain code) is exported to the <var>alice</var> file under the current working directory.
 The first line in the file is the private key of the account.
 The second line is the chain code.

 ```shell {1}
 ckb-cli account export --extended-privkey-path alice --lock-arg 0x7e00660b8ab122bca3ba468c5b6eee71f40b7d8e